RRZE-HPC/likwid/doc/likwid-doxygen.md

 \page build Build and install instructions
 \section allg Introduction
 Likwid is build using GNU make and Perl.
-Besides the Linux kernel and the standard C library, all required dependencies are shipped with the archive (<A HREF="http://www.lua.org/">Lua</A>, <A HREF="http://www.open-mpi.org/projects/hwloc/">hwloc</A> and <A HREF="https://github.com/LLNL/GOTCHA">GOTCHA</A>).
+Besides the Linux kernel and the standard C library, all required dependencies are shipped with the archive (<A HREF="http://www.lua.org/">Lua</A>, <A HREF="http://www.open-mpi.org/projects/hwloc/">hwloc</A>, <A HREF="https://github.com/LLNL/GOTCHA">GOTCHA</A> and <A HREF="https://github.com/google/cwisstable">cwisstable</A>).
 It should build on any Linux distribution with a recent GCC compiler or CLANG compiler and 2.6 or newer kernel without any changes.

 There is one generic top level <CODE>Makefile</CODE>, the main <CODE>config.mk</CODE> configuration file and <CODE>make/include_&lt;COMPILER&gt;.mk</CODE>for each